 Some Vermont communities developed without a strong central core and this program supports the creation of an area that functions as a new downtown.

-The program offers incentives to create new compact, livable neighborhoods that attract more people and business to our existing community centers.
+The program offers incentives to create compact, walkable neighborhoods that attract more people and business to our existing community centers.

 Village Center Designation supports small town revitalization with a variety of benefits to the 100+ participating communities.